cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  5.1. ...
 Checking the integrity of downloaded files
  6. ...
 Brief history of the released main versions of CT1
  7. ...
 Feedback and contact addresses
  8. ...
-References / Hints / Awards
+References / hints / awards
  8.1. ...
 Articles about CrypTool
  8.2. ...
 Further references
  8.3. ...
 Further freeware projects (Crank, CAP, CryptoStudio, SageMath, etc)